Food is my favorite topic. Fact.

 I call it a passion.
 My friends and family say I'm obsessed.

-Whatever you call it, it’s clear who is responsible.
-My Dad.
-He’s a chef.
+Whatever you call it, it’s clear who is responsible: my Dad, he’s a chef.

 Good food was a core part of our family life.
 As soon as we could chew, my sister and I ate the same meals as our parents.
 I am sure this is why neither of us is fussy.
 Trying new things was encouraged, but never enforced.
 It was interesting and exciting.

 I got into cooking young too; I liked baking as a kid and helping out with dinner.
 By 10 I was experimenting on my own and as a teenager I worked as a kitchen hand in my Dad’s restaurant.
-Dad thinks I was more interested in filling my own stomach than the customers.
-Whatever he says, I learned a lot from him in my time there.
+Growing up in Sydney, Australia, one of the world’s most multicultural cities, I also learnt to appreciate and understand food from different cultures.

+So why not be a chef?
+I worked as a waitress for several years and it convinced me that working in a commercial kitchen might take the joy out of it for me.
 When I started this blog in July 2010 I hoped that it would provide another avenue to explore my passion.
-It has.
-It turns out that as well as cooking and eating food, I love writing about it too.
+It has; it turns out that as well as cooking and eating food, I love writing about it too.